iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 1 reviews"/>
 </p>

+> Psychiatrist can only "do" medication management.
+How can anyone "do" med management without your records or psychiatric work up.
+If you just want a bunch of Xanax, this is the place.
+If you need a help or are trying to determine what you should do for a loved one, this is not the place.
+Shame on you bcbs.<br> :date: __2020-12-03 00:50:12__

 > Doctor experience is a 5 however the tech support and billing department is awful.
 I will never use this app again.<br> :date: __2020-09-24 01:49:38__

 > Had no video, even after several attemps.<br> :date: __2020-09-06 23:08:31__